-- Read-only user - A username with at least 6 and a maximum 32 characters shall be configured. - Authentication pass - Passphrase of at least 10 and a maximum of 32 characters shall be.
-Per configuration the minimum is 8, however 10 is recommended. - Encryption pass - passphrase of at least 10 and a maximum of 32 characters shall be configured.
+- Read-only user - A username with at least 6 and a maximum 32 characters must be configured. - Authentication pass - Passphrase of at least 10 and a maximum of 32 characters must be configured.
+Per configuration the minimum is 8, however 10 is recommended. - Encryption pass - passphrase of at least 10 and a maximum of 32 characters must be configured.
 Per configuration the minimum is 8, however 10 is recommended.